MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/user-admin-consent-overview.md

 The admin consent workflow gives users a way to request admin consent for applications when they aren't allowed to consent themselves.
 When the admin consent workflow is enabled, users are presented with an "Approval required" window for requesting admin approval for access to the application.

-After users submit the admin consent request, the admins who're designated as reviewers receive a notification.
+After users submit the admin consent request, the admins who are designated as reviewers receive a notification.
 The users are notified after a reviewer acts on their request.
 For step-by-step instructions for configuring the admin consent workflow by using the Microsoft Entra admin center, see [configure the admin consent workflow](configure-admin-consent-workflow.md).

 ### How users request admin consent